nskybytskyi/nskybytskyi/README.md

 ### Hi there, I'm Nikita Skybytskyi - aka nskybytskyi and sky-nik 👋

-## I'm a Student, Developer, and Teacher!
+## I'm a Scientist, Developer, and Teacher!

 - 🔭 I'm currently working on cryptography and my [YouTube channel][youtube]!
 - 🌱 I'm currently learning Rust and bipartite matchings